 - Diastolic: This occurs when the heart has a problem relaxing.
 It cannot properly fill with blood because the muscle has become stiff, losing its ability to relax.
 This form may lead to fluid accumulation, especially in the feet, ankles, and legs.
 Some patients may have lung congestion.

 Ron Gordon, 52, of Avondale, Ga., knew his poor eating habits and lack of exercise weren't good for his heart, but he never expected to be diagnosed with heart failure.
 He went to the doctor complaining that he felt his body was choking him to death.
 "It turns out my whole body was shutting down" he says, adding that his cardiologist told him his heart was pumping at 3% capacity (healthy hearts beat at about 50%).
 "Later I found that even my thinking was affected because my heart rate was so low."
-Watch a video of Gordon describing the harrowing ultimatum that changed his life.

 Major factors that may increase the risk of developing heart failure include the following.